joelrich/citojs/README.md

+*The development of this library has stopped because of personal reasons.
+Please only use it for uncritical experiments.
+If you are interested to take ownership of it, you can send me an email to citojsweb@gmail.com.*

 # cito.js

 cito.js is a JavaScript framework for building fast, scalable and modularized web applications.
 The core consists of a virtual DOM library inspired by React/Mithril.
 On top of that, it will provide a component framework which will make it easy to build well-encapsulated components.